apache/maven-build-cache-extension/src/site/markdown/usage.md

 * Full project root location which must be passed with `-Dmaven.multiModuleProjectDirectory`
 * Profiles which activate full graph in project build.
-Underlying implementation logic is to introspect reactor graph in `full` mode to discover which dependencies are part of the cacheable project.
-This information will be used then any subtree is being build to identify dependencies as a part of the project:
+Underlying implementation logic is to introspect reactor graph in `full` mode to discover which dependencies are part of the full project and cacheable.
+This information will be used when subtree is being build to identify dependencies as a part of a wider project and process them from cache:

 ```xml
 <configuration>